ahmadelgamal/ucb-note-taker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-**Note Taker** is a simple application for users to add, delete and retreive notes.
+**Note Taker** is a web application for users to add, delete and retrieve notes.
 It uses express.js for routing and JSON format for data storage.

-This app is the week 11 challenge at UCB extension online full stack coding bootcamp.
+This app is the week 11 challenge at UCB extension online full-stack coding bootcamp.

 ## Table of Contents
 - [Deployment URL](#Deployment-URL)